Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm/Study Guide.md

 - Start by getting epsilon closure of the start state
 	- All of the states reachable through epsilon transitions alone
 - While there is an unmaked state
-	- For each symbol compute
+	- For each symbol a compute move(T, a)

 ### Study Guide
 ![[Pasted image 20250929190113.png]]